 5. "You Decorated My Life"

-The 1979 album Kenny would be enough to make Rogers a country music legend, and it included one of his greatest crossover successes: a number one on the country charts and a top 10 pop hit.
+The 1979 album Kenny would be enough to make Rogers a country music legend, and it included one of his greatest crossover successes: a No. 1 on the country charts and a top 10 pop hit.

 Rogers was a great country song interpreter with good taste in songwriters.
 For instance, it's hard to imagine anyone else breathing life into this story co-written by Hal Bynum (Waylon Jennings and Johnny Cash's "There Ain't No Good Chain Gang" and Patty Loveless' "Chains").